 I am passionate about working with innovators and founders of early-stage companies to help bring their technology to market.
 I write about innovation, climate tech, startups, competitiveness, and manufacturing.

-I was the Director of Investments and Chief Technology Officer at Clean Energy Trust in Chicago.
+Prior to joining Breakthrough I was the Director of Investments and Chief Technology Officer at Clean Energy Trust in Chicago.
 CET fuels innovation and commercialization of sustainability technologies.

 Before joining CET, I was a AAAS Science and Technology Policy Fellow in the Clean Energy Manufacturing Initiative, the Department of Energy’s manufacturing think tank.
 I researched the challenges faced by cleantech startups in scaling new innovations to manufacturing.